merlerm/ViPlan/README.md

 tar -xzvf ig_dataset.tar.gz -C ./igibson/data
 ```

-As some of the assets are encrypted, you will need to decrypt them using the key provided by the iGibson team.
+As some of the assets are encrypted, you will need to download the key provided by the iGibson team.
 The key can be requested by filling out the form at [this link](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform) and then needs to be placed inside the `iGibson` folder under `igibson/data/igibson.key`.

 After this, the iGibson environment is ready to be used.
 For the benchmark, we use a client-server architecture, where the server runs inside the container and the client runs in the main execution environment.
 Scripts are provided in the `sh_scripts` folder to run the server and the client.